lawrence-moy/OpenHomeMade/README.md

 ![Versatyle](https://raw.githubusercontent.com/lawrence-moy/Versatyle/master/PyQtWaterHeater/screenshot/capture1.png)

-Versatyle requires somme dependances to run:
+Versatyle requires some dependances to run:
-- Python 3.x interpreter (Work fine with a python 2.7 but I recommand you a 3.x for future).
+- Python 3.x interpreter (Work well with a python 2.7 but I recommand you a 3.x for future).
 - PySide (Python bindings for the Qt 4).